PennLINC/FlywheelTools/Paper.md

 #### 3. `fw-heudiconv-export`

 The export tool is used to export a BIDS dataset on Flywheel to disk.
-The tool is primarily used as a helper tool for other gears and scripts to quickly and easily extract their BIDS data into the workspace of their analysis pipeline, or by individuals who need their BIDS data exported from Flywheel.
+The tool is primarily used as a tool for other gears and scripts to quickly and easily extract their BIDS data into the workspace of their analysis pipeline.
+It is also able to export BIDS data from Flywheel to a local disk.

 #### 4. `fw-heudiconv-validate`